Christopher Moltisanti: Part I

-Part two
+Part II

 Chris premieres his film Cleaver at a private screening with other Soprano associates, looking to have it distributed nationwide.
-He also tries to distance himself from the criminal lifestyle and stays away from the Bada Bing.
+He also tries to distance himself from alcohol and stays away from the Bada Bing.
 When Tony begins grooming Bobby Bacala for the position Chris once held, it is clear that their relationship has cooled.
 Given Chris' resentment towards Tony about Adriana's death, and his continued desire to enter the film business, the two continue to drift apart.

 When he relapses to drinking after yet another confrontation with Paulie, he becomes very angry with the crew and leaves.
 He later ends up at his "friend" J.T.
 Dolan's home, looking for someone to talk to.
 When J.T. makes explicit mention of Chris' membership in the Mafia and refuses to let Chris talk out his problems that night, Chris shoots him in the head and leaves.

 As Tony and Chris drive back from a meeting with Phil Leotardo and the New York crew, Chris – clearly impaired by drugs and alcohol – crashes his Cadillac Escalade.
-Tony is able to climb out of the SUV, but Chris is badly injured and coughing up blood.
+Tony climbs out of the SUV, but Chris is badly injured and coughing up blood.
 He pleads for Tony's help, mumbling that he wouldn't pass a drug test and could lose his license.
 Tony sees a tree branch impaling a car seat where Christopher's daughter could have been sitting.
 He pinches Chris' nostrils shut, causing him to choke to death on his own blood.

 Throughout the episode's remainder, Tony displays the proper decorum for the family in mourning yet can barely restrain his relief that he is finally free of the burden Chris has placed upon him for so long – his insubordination, his substance abuse, his reckless behavior, and his complaints.
 He describes Chris as a "drag" on his emotions, and "a weak, lying drug addict".
 In a dream, Tony admits to Dr. Melfi that he murdered Chris, as well as other friends and associates, naming specifically his cousin Tony Blundetto and best friend Big Pussy.
 In the series' final episodes, Chris' picture is hung in the pork store in his honor; Paulie is disturbed that the resident cat spends its days staring at the picture.

 Clandestine knowledge

 Because of his close relationship with Tony Soprano, Christopher is the only one (besides Tony) who knows which bodies were buried at "Uncle Pat" Blundetto's farm and what really happened to Ralph Cifaretto.
-Chris is also one of the few (along with Furio Giunta) to know Richie Aprile was murdered by Janice Soprano, and (along with Silvio Dante) to know about Tony Soprano's murder of Fabian Petrulio, about the aborted plan to hit New York boss Carmine Lupertazzi, Sr. and about Silvio's murder of Christopher's fiancee, Adriana La Cerva.
+Chris is also one of the few (along with Furio Giunta) to know Richie Aprile was murdered by Janice Soprano, Tony Soprano's murder of Fabian Petrulio, the aborted plan to hit New York boss Carmine Lupertazzi and about Silvio's murder of Christopher's fiancée, Adriana La Cerva.